-The Sony G Tough card is the flagship top-performing UHS-II SD memory card.
-This card has a v90 rating which means a minimum write speed of 90MB/s or 720Mbps.
+The Sony G Tough card is the flagship, top-performing UHS-II SD memory card.
+It has a v90 rating, which means a minimum write speed of 90MB/s or 720Mbps.

-For 4k or 8k recording, any camera that offers a video bitrate of 720Mbps or less will be able to use this card without any problems.
+For 4k or 8k recording, this card will work with any camera that offers a video bitrate of 720Mbps or less.

-Sony has a history of making tougher build cards and these memory cards are 18 times stronger than traditional SD cards, but to ensure top durability, they’ve removed the write protection switch.
+Sony has a history of making tougher-built cards, and these memory cards are 18 times stronger than traditional SD cards.
+However, to ensure top durability, they’ve removed the write protection switch.

 Sony Tough UHS-II SD Memory Cards